romrell4/prototyping-server/README.md

 ## Setup

 The server is written python, and uses a virtual environment to reduce the necessary requirements on the host machine.
-You will only need to have `pipenv` to run the server.
-Once you have `pipenv` installed, run
+You will only need to have `python` (version `3.8.2` is currently defined in the `Pipfile`, but if you don't have that version, you can probably change it to something else and it should still work) and `pipenv` (install via `python -m pip install pipenv`) to run the server.
+Once you have `pipenv` installed, run:
 ```
 pipenv install
 ```
-in the root of the project to download all the python dependencies necessary.
+in the root of the project to download all the necessary python dependencies.

 There is also a git ignored secrets file that allows the code to interact with [Firebase](#firebase).
-This file is named `service_account.json`, and can be downloaded from the [firebase console](https://console.firebase.google.com).
+This file is named `service_account.json`, and can be obtained by reaching out to one of the project admins.
+If the key is lost, a new one can be generated from the [firebase console](https://console.firebase.google.com/u/0/project/prototyping-a7600/settings/serviceaccounts/adminsdk).
 If you aren't able to view the project, please reach out to Eric Romrell or Mike Jones, who should be able to add you as a member [here](https://console.firebase.google.com/u/0/project/prototyping-a7600/settings/iam).